Frequently Asked Questions about the Baby-Vac

 No, it isn't as the apparatus sucks with the help of the vacuum cleaner, but not with its strength.
 It automatically adjusts itself and reduces the suction power.
 In this manner the vacuum makes it possible to suck continuously, thereby removing the secretion from all parts of the nasal cavities.

 Some children are afraid at first, mainly because of the noise from the vacuum cleaner but they later get used to it.

 Some children are afraid from the suction in their nose at the first time, however as soon as they realise that it's not painful and they can feel the difference after the suction, they accept it.

 Isn't it painful to use the Baby-Vac?

 It may cause initial discomfort, but no pain.
-Babies will sometimes cry even when somebody just wipes their nose even if it isn't painful.
+Babies do sometimes cry even when somebody just wipes their nose regardless whether it is painful or not.
 Children usually don't like it if somebody is cleaning their nose but an earache and other complications can be more serious.

 How often should the Baby-Vac be used?

 As often as the child sniffs or his/her nose needs to be blown.

 There are no side effects as it is the same as blowing your nose.
 Sometimes there can be a little blood in the secretion, the cause of this is the swollen mucous membrane.
 Very often adults can see little blood in their tissue after they blow their nose.
 That is normal.
 This is very different from a nose bleed.
 With nose bleeding it is best to contact a doctor.

 The Baby-Vac cannot cause any injuries inside the nose because it cannot penetrate too deeply due to the triangle/cone shape of the evacuator.